waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 non_numeric_columns = model_data.select_dtypes(include=['object', 'bool']).columns.tolist()
 print("Non-numeric columns after conversion:", non_numeric_columns)
 ```
+**Explanation**
+- We identify any non-numeric columns.
+- We convert boolean columns to integers (True -> 1, False -> 0).
+- For object columns, we map 'yes' and 'no' to 1 and 0, respectively.
+- We verify that all columns are now numeric.

 ![image](https://github.com/user-attachments/assets/19786a9d-adae-491e-a205-8f3765e656c7)

 ## Split Data into Training, Validation, and Test Sets